A primer on semiconvex functions in general potential theories: Comparison with constant coefficients and sufficient monotonicity

 where $\call N = \{ r \in \R: r \leq 0\}$ and $\call P = \{ P \in \call S(n): P \geq 0\}$. \end{definition}

-\begin{remark} Just as in Remark \ref{identify}, we have identified the constant coefficient $\call F$ with a subset of $\call J^2$ and it is indeed a subequation, since the remaining topological property (T) again follows by the $(\call N \times \R^n \times \call P)$-monotonicity of $\call F$.

-Moreover, one can again {\em reduce} the subequation by suppressing the ``silent'' gradient variable, which then allows one to further identift $\call F$ with a subset of $\R \times \call S(n)$.
+\begin{remark} Just as in \Cref{identify}, we have identified the constant coefficient $\call F$ with a subset of $\call J^2$ and it is indeed a subequation, since the remaining topological property \eqref{(T)'} again follows by the $(\call N \times \R^n \times \call P)$-monotonicity of $\call F$.
+Moreover, one can again {\em reduce} the subequation by suppressing the ``silent'' gradient variable,\sid{subequation (constraint set)!reduced} which then allows one to further identify $\call F$ with a subset of $\R \times \call S(n)$.
 Hence, one can say that a gradient-free constant coefficient subequation is a closed subset $\call F \subset \R \times \call S(n)$ which is $\call Q$-monotone where

 \end{remark}